deiv/rubinius-pkg/web/doc/en/getting-started/building.markdown

 directory to your PATH because the Rubinius build system will pick up the `ruby` and `rake` links to the Rubinius executable.
 Rubinius needs a separate Ruby executable to bootstrap itself during the build process.

+### Development Mode for Debugging

+If you are trying to debug the VM and want to attach a debugger, such as GDB, then you will want to compile Rubinius without optimizations.
+You can do this by setting the 'DEV' environment variable and then building.

+For example: `DEV=1 rake build`